 Any Georgetown University faculty member can submit their scholarly work to the institutional repository in these easy steps.
-If you are a student, staff member, or unaffiliated researcher with an interest in depositing content in the repository, please contact the DigitalGeorgetown team directly for a consultation.
+If you are a student, staff member, or unaffiliated researcher with an interest in depositing content in the repository, please contact the DigitalGeorgetown team for a consultation.

-Before you begin, make sure you have the following:
+Before you begin, check the following:

-1. Log in to DigitalGeorgetown.
+Log in to DigitalGeorgetown

-3. Upload your file(s).
+Upload your file(s)

 DigitalGeorgetown can accept a variety of scholarly materials, including articles and journal articles, supplemental data sets, audio files, video files, and more, and can support most common file types for documents and media.
 Please refer to our Frequently Asked Questions page for more information.

-4. Review your submission.
+Review your submission

 Check for errors or missing information, and agree to the terms of our license agreement.
 Click "Next" at the bottom of this page.